hashicorp/consul/website/source/api/event.html.md

 ## List Events

-This endpoint returns the most recent events known by the agent.
+This endpoint returns the most recent events (up to 256) known by the agent.
 As a consequence of how the [event command](/docs/commands/event.html) works, each agent may have a different view of the events.
 Events are broadcast using the [gossip protocol](/docs/internals/gossip.html), so they have no global ordering